You are here: Home » Blog » Auctions & Deals » According to NAR 2008 Buyer and Seller Survey Only 6% of Buyers Purchased a Foreclosure

 If you have read this blog for any time, you will remember some of my first posts about getting a deal at a foreclosure auction.
 I haven’t been to one in the last couple of months but I track enough sales to maintain my warning to buyers about doing your homework prior to buying a home in foreclosure.
 There are a few more true deals out there, but very often prices are full retail and there is no disclosure plus an onerous real estate contract much in favor of the seller/lender.
 Below are links for those wishing to read more:

-http://www.napavalleyaddress.com/hello-world.html Can You Get A Deal At An Auction?
+https://www.napavalleyaddress.com/hello-world.html Can You Get A Deal At An Auction?

-http://www.napavalleyaddress.com/caveat-emptor-the-continuing-saga-on-real-estate-auctions.html Caveat Emptor – The continuing saga on real estate auctions
+https://www.napavalleyaddress.com/caveat-emptor-the-continuing-saga-on-real-estate-auctions.html Caveat Emptor – The continuing saga on real estate auctions

 Another interest survey fact: